What Can Pilots See in Cloud?

 Is Turbulence Dangerous for Passenger Jets?

-Whilst experiencing turbulence can be upsetting for some people, turbulence does not pose a danger to the structural integrity of the aircraft.
-The plane will keep flying even in severe turbulence and is only dangerous in extreme circumstances, which most pilots will never experience However, turbulence can be dangerous for the passengers if they are not seated with their seatbelt fastened as in very severe cases it can cause occupants to be thrown around the aircraft cabin resulting in injury.
+Whilst for some people, experiencing turbulence can be upsetting, turbulence does not pose a danger to the structural integrity of the aircraft.
+Even in severe turbulence, the plane will keep flying and the overall safety of the aircraft is only compromised in extreme circumstances, which most pilots will never experience.
+However, turbulence can be dangerous for the passengers if they are not seated with their seatbelt fastened as in very severe cases, turbulence can cause occupants to be thrown around the aircraft cabin resulting in injury.
+Every year there are reports of passengers experiencing broken bones due to the effects of turbulence, and this is always because they aren’t wearing their seat belt.

 Turbulence is probably the single most common cause of anxiety for airline passengers, yet it rarely causes the pilots any concerns about the safety of the aircraft.
 Turbulence is very common and is usually experienced to some degree every single flight.
-In all but the most extreme cases, turbulence is not a danger to the safety of the flight, rather more of an uncomfortable inconvenience.
+In all but the most extreme cases, turbulence is not a danger to the safety of the flight, rather, it’s more of an uncomfortable inconvenience.
 In essence, turbulence is annoying but rarely dangerous and your plane won’t crash because of it.

 The best way to see how bad the turbulence is expected to be is to watch the Cabin Crew.
 If they have stopped the service and taken their seats, you know it’s about to get pretty bumpy!